SeannyPhoenix/god-is-the-devil/README.md

 ## Part 1: God Is the Devil

 Part 1 is a breakdown of popular Christianity.
-I will attempt to illustrate the incinsistencies in the nature of God, and that His truest nature is one of sadistic destruction.
+I will attempt to illustrate the inconsistencies in the nature of God, and that His truest nature is one of sadistic destruction.

 ## Part 2: I Am God